Pick the one you want most

 How To Get To Sleep Quickly

 If you want to get to sleep quickly, the first step is to practice good sleep hygiene.
-Good sleep hygiene requires you to adjust some of your daily habits and routines in order to promote a better night’s sleep.
+Studies in Sleep Medicine Reviews show that good sleep hygiene requires you to adjust some of your daily habits and routines in order to promote better physical health and mental well-being.

-It also helps to get yourself into a state of relaxation right before bed.
-If you don’t already, set 30 minutes aside each night to get yourself into a relaxed and calm state.
+It also helps to get yourself into a state of relaxation right before bed using relaxation techniques.
+If you don't already, set 30 minutes aside each night to get yourself into a relaxed and calm state.
+Research in Applied Psychology: Health and Well-Being demonstrates the effectiveness of various relaxation approaches.
 There are a few things you can do to prepare and get relaxed, such as:

-• Find somewhere quiet to start relaxing - Make sure you’re preparing to relax in an area of calm.
+Find somewhere quiet to start relaxing - Make sure you're preparing to relax in an area of calm.
 A room with a blaring TV or loud music might not be ideal for this.
-You can even put on some calming sounds or white noise to help you focus.
+You can even put on some soft music or calming sounds or white noise to help you focus.
+For guidance on using sound for sleep, explore our article on white noise and sleep.

-• Breathe - Slow, steady breathing exercises can help you relax your body and center your mind.
-Don’t be afraid to let your mind wander during this time.
+Practice deep breathing - Slow, steady breathing exercises can help you relax your body and center your mind.
+Studies in Respiratory Physiology & Neurobiology show that diaphragmatic breathing activates the parasympathetic nervous system.
+Take deep breaths and don't be afraid to let your mind wander during this time.

 Improve Your Sleep

 Falling asleep fast is just one piece of the complex sleep puzzle.
 To get healthy, high-quality sleep, you need to be able to fall asleep in minutes, sleep deeper, and wake up feeling refreshed.
-If you want to improve your sleep overall, and not just fall asleep quickly, it’s time to work on your sleep hygiene.
-Let’s talk about some things you can do to improve sleep hygiene and some things you shouldn’t do.
+If you want to improve your sleep overall, and not just fall asleep quickly, it's time to work on your sleep hygiene.
+Research in Sleep Health emphasizes the importance of comprehensive sleep optimization.
+Let's talk about some things you can do to improve sleep hygiene and some things you shouldn't do.

 Things To Do

 Having good sleep hygiene is an ongoing process.
-Your sleep hygiene habits aren’t just about getting ready for bed, they’re about making gradual changes to your everyday life so you can get a better night’s sleep.
-Let’s talk about some best practices:
+Your sleep hygiene habits aren't just about getting ready for bed, they're about making gradual changes to your everyday life so you can get a better night's sleep.
+Studies in Current Opinion in Psychiatry support these best practices:

 Things Not To Do

 Certain habits can make it more difficult to fall asleep at your scheduled bedtime.
-Avoid these habits to prevent disrupting your sleep:
+Research in Sleep Medicine Clinics identifies several habits to avoid to prevent disrupting your sleep:

 Start Sleeping Better With Sleep Reset Today!